 Made a list of all persons we had harmed and those we have held grudges against, and became willing to make amends with anyone we called “an old fart.”

 Were entirely ready to have God remove all our wrong attitudes toward aging and replace them with thanksgiving for his loving care over us.

 Humbly asked God to remove our complaining and to replace with things for which we can experience His joy.

 Made a willful, deliberate decision to turn negative thinking about aging into positive thoughts based on God’s love and promise for his “good, pleasing, and perfect will.”

 Having had a spiritual awakening and experienced God’s power, we tried to live out these characteristics each day of our lives.

 Copyright ء 2020 James N. Watkins

-The points above are the sections of a brand-new humorous devotional book I’m writing on purposeful, fulfilling aging, which will be published by Tyndale House Fall 2021.
+The points above are the sections of a brand-new humorous devotional book I’m writing on purposeful, fulfilling aging.
+If You’re Not Dead, You’re Not Done (tentative title) will be published by Tyndale House Fall 2021.
 (Just in time for Christmas giving!)